honeycombio/microservices-testing-examples/README.md

 If you would like to help making this project better, see the [CONTRIBUTING.md](CONTRIBUTING.md).

 # Creator and Contributor Credit
-Microservices testing examples was created for the community and a version generously bequethed to Honeycomb by [André Schaffer](https://github.com/andreschaffer) and [Dan Eidmark](https://github.com/daneidmark).
+Microservices testing examples was created for the community and a version of this is generously bequeathed to Honeycomb by [André Schaffer](https://github.com/andreschaffer) and [Dan Eidmark](https://github.com/daneidmark).

 # License
 This project is distributed under the [MIT License](LICENSE).